 Rail highways are rail freight services carrying road combinations or semi-trailers on specialized wagons.
 They constitute a segment of combined road-rail transport.
 They are complementary to the transport of sea containers and swap bodies.

 These services are in direct competition with road haulage on most of the route.
-They run on the existing railroad network, i.e. without the creation of new lines.
+They run on the existing railroads network, i.e. without the creation of new lines.
 It sometimes requires gauge adjustments, such as a tunnel or a bridge.

 Because of its history, the railroad network is characterized by routes with different performance levels.
-Improvements may be justified in order to move towards the homogeneity of the characteristics of the major traffic corridors.
+Improvements may be justified in order to move towards a homogeneity of the characteristics of the major traffic corridors.

 What happened to the railway lines abandoned by the big US companies?
 A large number of them have been taken over by private entrepreneurs in North America.
 Altogether, they may represent more than 44,000 miles.
-These entrepreneurs practice simplified operation with locomotives, wagons, and rails--all bought from the major freight networks.
+These entrepreneurs practice simplified operation with locomotives, wagons and rails--all bought from the major freight networks.
 They do it with a reduced and flexible workforce, which hinders road competition.

 It should be noted that the large railways are often owned by the small ones.
-There is certain solidarity between the two.
+There is a certain solidarity between the two.
 Among the smaller companies operating short lines are those that share transfers between the marine dock and the rail mode.
 In principle, railways and ports are then built by the port authority.

 Today, the mastery of intermodal techniques can bring advantages to those who implement them from a logistics perspective.
 Although the container is inseparably linked to intermodal transport, it is no longer just an intermodal transport unit (ITU) that makes it possible to combine different modes of transport such as: